savages-corp/data-layer-viewer/README.md

 | `data-hide-controls` | Hides the controls (also hidden when locked) |
 | `data-hide-minimap` | Hides the minimap (also hidden when locked) |
 | `data-locked` | Locks the viewport in place |

+## Why no Tailwind / Shadcn? ##

+Due to this app being possibly embedded as a widget on other sites, we want to keep the bundle size as small as possible.
+Tailwind and Shadcn are great for development, but most of the styling can be done on top of the base ReactFlow styles with a few core React components thrown in to aid with specific functionality (i.e. react-select and react-modal for dropdowns and modals).